 The best way to prevent rising antibiotic resistance is to take antibiotics only when truly needed, and when prescribed for you, and to take your antibiotic exactly as prescribed.

 When Are Antibiotics Needed?

-To avoid contributing to antibiotic resistance, here are some principles I recommend to practice antibiotic stewardship:
+To avoid contributing to antibiotic resistance, here are some principles healthcare experts recommend to practice responsible antibiotic use:

-- Maintain good hygiene to protect yourself against bacterial infections
+- Maintain good hand hygiene to protect yourself against bacterial infections

 - Make sure you and your family are up to date on immunizations